VirtualBrainLab/Pinpoint/README.md

 [![DOI](https://zenodo.org/badge/439779355.svg)](https://zenodo.org/badge/latestdoi/439779355)

-If Pinpoint is used as part of a research project you should cite this repository.
-We've created a DOI for this purpose on Zenodo.
-Your citations will help us get grant support for this project in the future!
+Your citations are critical for making it possible to get grant funding for Pinpoint in the future.